survivejs/webpack-book/manuscript/03_introduction.md

 Webpack takes another route.
 It allows you to treat your project as a dependency graph.
 You could have an _index.js_ in your project that pulls in the dependencies the project needs through the standard `require` or `import` statements.
 You can refer to your style files and other assets the same way if you want.

-Webpack does all the preprocessing for you and gives you the bundles you specify through configuration and your code.
-This declarative approach is versatile, but it's difficult to learn.
+Webpack does all the preprocessing for you and gives you the bundles you specify through its configuration and code.
+This declarative approach is versatile, but it’s challenging to learn.

 Webpack becomes an indispensable tool after you begin to understand how it works.
-This book has been designed to get through that initial learning curve and even go further.
+This book exists to get through that initial learning curve and even go further.

 ## What will you learn

-This book has been designed to complement [the official documentation of webpack](https://webpack.js.org/).
-This book can be considered a companion to it.
-This book has been designed to get through that initial learning curve and go even further.
+This book has written to complement [the official documentation of webpack](https://webpack.js.org/), and it can be considered a companion to it.
+The book helps you to get through the initial learning curve and go further.

-The book teaches you to develop a composable webpack configuration for both development and production purposes.
-Advanced techniques covered by the book allow you to get the most out of webpack 4.
+You will learn to develop a composable webpack configuration for both development and production purposes.
+Advanced techniques covered by the book allow you to get the most out of webpack.

 {pagebreak}

 ## How is the book organized

 The book starts by explaining what webpack is.
 After that, you will find multiple chapters that discuss webpack from a different viewpoint.
-As you go through these chapters, you will develop your own webpack configuration while at the same time learning essential techniques.
+As you go through these chapters, you will develop your webpack configuration while at the same time learning essential techniques.

-The book has been split into the following parts:
+The book consists of the following parts:

 - **Developing** gets you up and running with webpack.
 This part goes through features such as automatic browser refresh and explains how to compose your configuration so that it remains maintainable.
 - **Styling** puts heavy emphasis on styling related topics.
-You will learn how to load styles with webpack and how to introduce techniques such as autoprefixing into your setup.
+You will learn how to load styles with webpack and introduce techniques such as autoprefixing into your setup.
 - **Loading** explains webpack’s loader definitions in detail and shows you how to load assets such as images, fonts, and JavaScript.
 - **Building** introduces source maps and the ideas of bundle and code splitting.
 You will learn to tidy up your build.
 - **Optimizing** pushes your build to production quality level and introduces many smaller tweaks to make it smaller.
 You will learn to tune webpack for performance.
 - **Output** discusses webpack’s output related techniques.
 Despite its name, it’s not only for the web.
 You see how to manage multiple page setups with webpack and pick up the basic idea of Server Side Rendering.
-- **Techniques** discusses several specific ideas including dynamic loading, web workers, internationalization, deploying your applications, and consuming npm packages through webpack.
+- **Techniques** discusses several specific ideas, including dynamic loading, web workers, internationalization, deploying your applications, and consuming npm packages through webpack.
 - **Extending** shows how to extend webpack with loaders and plugins.

 Finally, there is a short conclusion chapter that recaps the main points of the book.
-It contains checklists of techniques from this book that allow you to methodically go through your projects.
+It contains checklists of techniques from this book that allow you to go through your projects methodically.

 The appendices at the end of the book cover secondary topics and sometimes dig deeper into the main ones.
-You can approach them in any order you want depending on your interest.
+You can approach them in any order you want, depending on your interest.

 The _Troubleshooting_ appendix at the end covers what to do when webpack gives you an error.
-It covers a process, so you know what to do and how to debug the problem.
+It includes a process, so you know what to do and how to debug the problem.
 When in doubt, study the appendix.
 If you are unsure of a term and its meaning, see the _Glossary_ at the end of the book.

 ## Who is the book for